healthy-chicken-saladeers/rag_detective/README.md

 #### Note: The Weights & Biases report site is not always reliable.
 For a static version [see here.](./docs/experiment-bert.md)

-A static version of the most useful plots is here, showing the results for the 4 datasets representing 4 levels of annotator consensus:
+A static version of the most useful plots is here, showing the results for the four datasets representing four levels of annotator consensus:

 ![](./img/experiment-results.jpg)